briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

     regular starting time of his work shift should not be changed.

-    2. _(2)_ **Hours Worked for Overtime Calculation.** For purposes of calculating all employee overtime in this [Section 149.06][CF Section 149.06], paid holiday time, paid vacation time, and paid sick leave shall be counted as hours worked.
+    2. _(2)_ **Hours Worked for Overtime Calculation.** For purposes of calculating all employee overtime in this [Section 149.06][CFCO 149.06], paid holiday time, paid vacation time, and paid sick leave shall be counted as hours worked.
 Other paid and unpaid time-off shall not be counted as hours worked.\
     (Ord.
 2011-22.
 Passed 4-25-11.)

 5. _(e)_ **Call-In Pay.** Regular full-time Public Service and Finance